 This will include doing more of the process online, such as desktop valuations if suitable, virtual initial viewings, vacating your current property while other people are shown around, ensuring your property is thoroughly cleaned before and after viewings or someone else moves in and the use of face masks and gloves.

 Surveyors carrying out valuations are expected to follow government guidance for professionals working in other people’s homes and guidance on social distancing.
 If your home is being surveyed, you should ensure the surveyor has access to all the parts of the property they need to inspect and make efforts to minimize contact with the surveyor for example by staying in another room whilst they are inspecting your home.

 We encourage all parties involved to be as flexible as possible over this period and follow government advice.

 We are doing our best to maintain service as usual, please email email@example.com should you have any concerns and we will support you however we can.

-The Estate Office is closed to the public, but you can continue to contact them to report repairs or other issues by emailing firstname.lastname@example.org or calling 020 7833 2525.
+The Estate Office is open 9 to 11 am, Monday to Friday, but you can continue to contact them to report repairs or other issues by emailing firstname.lastname@example.org or calling 020 7833 2525.